pravega/pravega/documentation/src/docs/controller-service.md

 The following are the Transaction Related metadata records:

-   - **Active Transactions**: Each new Transaction is created under the znode.
-This stores metadata corresponding to each Transaction as *Active Transaction Record*.
-Once a Transaction is completed, a new node is created under the global _Completed Transaction_ znode and removed from under the Stream specific _Active Transaction_ node.
+   - **Active Transactions**: Each new Transaction is created in the a transactions table created for each epoch in the stream.
+The metadata for each Transaction is stored in an object called *Active Transaction Record*.
+Once a Transaction is completed, it is moved to a global table for _Completed Transaction_ and its active transaction record is removed.

-   - **Completed Transactions**: All completed transactions for all Streams are moved under a separate znode upon completion (via either commit or abort paths).
+   - **Completed Transactions**: All completed transactions for all Streams are moved under a separate global table upon completion (via either commit or abort paths).
 The completion status of Transaction is recorded under this record.
 To avoid proliferation of stale Transaction records, we provide a cluster level configuration to specify the duration for which a completed Transaction's record should be preserved.
 Controller periodically garbage collects all Transactions that were completed before the aforesaid configured duration.

+#### Retention Set

+ Controller periodically generates the tail streamcut on the stream and stores them as a chronological time series in the stream metadata called retention set.
+This retention set is stored in the metadata table.
+These streamcuts are used to identify truncation points for application of retention policy for the stream.

+#### Writer Marks
+ Writers report their positions and times in the form of writer marks to controller service which are then stored in the metadata table.
+One of the controller instances then looks at these marks and consolidates them to produce watermarks.

+#### Subscribers
+ As part of 0.9, a new feature has been included in Pravega to keep track of subscriber readergroups and the stream automatically purges the data only after it has been consumed by all subscribers.
+To achieve this, readergroups report their positions to controller and controller stores their subscriber streamcuts in subscriber metadata for the stream.
+It then consolidates these streamcuts to compute a lower bound and truncate at such a lowerbound.

 ### Stream Store Caching

 #### In-memory Cache
-Since there could be multiple concurrent requests for a given Stream being processed by the same Controller instance, it is suboptimal to read the value by querying Zookeeper every time.
+Since there could be multiple concurrent requests for a given Stream being processed by the same Controller instance, it is suboptimal to read the value by querying pravega tables every time.
 So we have introduced an **in-memory cache** that each Stream store maintains.
 It caches retrieved metadata per Stream so that there is maximum one copy of the data per Stream in the cache.
 There are two in-memory caches: